RemiHelleboid/UltimateEPM/README.md

 You can do two types of calculations:

-### Compute the electronic band structure over a path of high-symmetry points (e.g. $L\Gamma X U K \Gamma$) for a given material, and plot the results :
+### Compute the electronic band structure over a path of high-symmetry points (e.g. $L\Gamma X U K \Gamma$) for a given material, and plot the results
   ![Silicon Band Structure over LGXUG path](doc/EEP_Si_nb_bands_16_path_LGXUG_size_basis_181.png "SiliconBandStructure")

 ---

 ### Compute the electronic band structure over all k-points of an input mesh of the Brillouin Zone (or a fraction of it).
-The result can then be visualized, for example, through iso-energy surface:
+The result can then be visualized, for example, through iso-energy surface
   ![Animation of iso-energy surfaces of the 1st conduction band of Silicon](doc/rotation_animation_4th_band_iso.gif "Silicon1stCB_isoenergy")

 ---

-### Compute the density of states over the all Brillouin Zone.
+### Compute the density of states over the all Brillouin Zone
   ![Silicon Density of States For 10 Bands](doc/DOS_PER_BAND_DOS_bz_mesh_1_mediumEEP_Si_nb_bands_10_path__size_basis_137_all_bands.png "SiliconODS10Bands")
   ![Silicon Totoal Density of States](doc/DOS_TOTAL_DOS_bz_mesh_1_mediumEEP_Si_nb_bands_10_path__size_basis_137_all_bands.png "SiliconDOSTOTALBands")

-## Compilation
+## Build and Compilation

 ### Dependencies